 - Cow Dairy.
-Most folks find that they can replace cow dairy products with sheep, goat, buffalo, or camel with no issue.
+Most folks find that they can replace cow dairy products with sheep, goat, buffalo, or camel with little issue.

 - Nightshade family.
 Cashew, eggplant, green/red/chili/jalapeno/orange/pimentos peppers, potato, and tomato.
 Spices- including cayenne, chili, ground red pepper, crushed red pepper, curry and paprika.
 Avoid any ingredients that are listed under the hidden label: natural flavoring.

 - Latex family.
 Banana, papaya, kiwi, mango, and guava.
 We rarely remove avocado from the diet unless absolutely necessary.

 - Peanuts.
 These are actually a legume since they grow in the ground.
 They tend to contain fungus which affects may people.
 Consider using raw almond or other type of nut butter instead.

 - Artificial sweeteners, food additives, and artificial coloring